pyladieshamburg/python-essentials-series/first-steps/README.md

 * Generate random strings and password.
 * Use the UUID module to generate unique IDs

-Your first project will be to learn and use random number generators in Python, practicing with * Roll a Single Dice *
+Your first project will be to learn and use random number generators in Python, practicing with *Roll a Dice*

 ![](images/die.jpeg)